How to keep spending time outside even when it gets bitterly cold

 Think of your outdoor space as another room in your house

 Given that we’ll be homebound for the next few months, it makes sense to think of our outdoor space as an additional room or, if we’re lucky, several rooms in our house.
 The cozier it is, the more likely you’ll gravitate toward it for meals and relaxation.
 Textiles can help make your yard or garden feel like part of the home, and throw pillows are an easy place to start.
 West Elm has a large collection of outdoor pillows that are soft to the touch but made of fabrics that are waterproof, so you can leave them outside.
-These large striated pillows ($40) come in chic fall colors and are perfect for curling up with a book.
+These large striated pillows ($40) or simple stripe pillows ($49.50) come in chic fall colors and are perfect for curling up with a book.

 An outdoor rug is another way to make an open-air space feel cozy.
 Many brands make rugs that look like cloth but are actually hard-wearing plastic, so they can be kept outside all year long.
 The sofa brand Outer recently launched a collection of outdoor rugs made from recycled water bottles, with prices starting at $475.